DataBiosphere/jade-data-repo-cli/README.md

 * `./gradlew distTar`
 * `./gradlew distZip`

-### Keeping OpenAPI file insync with the Data Repo API repository
+### Keeping OpenAPI file in sync with the Data Repo API repository
-First, update the Data Repo API submodule:
-1. Switch to the submodule directory `cd ./jade-data-repo`
-2. Checkout the develop branch `git checkout develop`
-3. Pull down the latest commit `git pull`
-4. Return to the CLI root directory `cd ..`
-5. Check for any changes and commit them if found `git status` `git commit -m "update Data Repo API"`

-Then, check if the OpenAPI file changed in the Data Repo API repository.
-6. Run the checkApiUpToDate Gradle task `./gradlew :checkApiUpToDate`
+There are two gradle tasks that can help with keeping the OpenAPI file in sync:
-7. Update the OpenAPI file if the Gradle task returned "API is NOT up to date" `cp ./jade-data-repo/src/main/resources/data-repository-openapi.yaml ./src/main/resources/data-repository-openapi.yaml`
+- `checkApiUpToDate` - pulls the OpenAPI file from the jade-data-repo develop branch and diffs it against the OpenAPI file in the CLI.
+It returns "API is NOT up to date" if there is skew.
-8. Run the unit and integrated tests to make sure the changes haven't broken anything.
-`./gradlew :testCLIUnit --console=verbose --info` `./gradlew :testCLIIntegrated --console=verbose --info`
-9. Check for any changes and commit them if found `git status` `git commit -m "update Data Repo OpenAPI file copy"`
+- `updateAPI` - pulls the OpenAPI file from the jade-data-repo develop branch and overwrites the CLI copy.

 ## Implementation Notes